schulter/crbm/docs/source/api.rst

     seqToOneHot
     splitTrainingTest

-.. automodule:: crbm.sequences
+.. automodule:: secomo.sequences
     :members: readSeqsFromFasta, seqToOneHot, splitTrainingTest

 Utils
 =======

-This part presents functions contained in :mod:`crbm.utils` that support investigating the results of the :class:`cRBM`, including by generating position frequency matrices, sequence logos and clustering plots.
+This part presents functions contained in :mod:`secomo.utils` that help you investigate the results of a trained SECOMO model.
+It features generating position frequency matrices, sequence logos and clustering plots.

-.. currentmodule:: crbm.utils
+.. currentmodule:: secomo.utils

 .. autosummary::